hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ## Do we need to store the email in our cache?

-Unfortunately, if we want an email to be verified, then yes.
+Unfortunately, if we want to guarantee the email to be verified, then yes.
 We are assuming that CDS/Sub09 has emails that have been verified but this may not be the case.
 The CDS update cache process does not update its original authoritative source, the update endpoint also may be used by services that have not done verification (trust issues?).

 In an ideal world, an EORI would have one email assigned to it, and we could just refer to that source.
-A verification process would manage and guard that cache.
-Currently, application may have its own email value set per EORI.
+A verification process would manage and guard that storage.
+Currently, each application may have its own email value set per EORI.

 ## How long do we want to keep the entry in MongoDB?

-In the current design, if we lose the cached value, everything breaks as has been demonstrated last week.
+In the current design, if we lose the stored value, everything breaks as has been demonstrated last week.
-We only populate the cache in the "create undertaking" journey.
-On many journeys, we check for the existence of a verified email in our MongoDB email cache.
-If we do not have a cache entry, we currently blow up with no way to rectify.
-We are changing the design to fire off the email verification process in those cases, so losing the cache entry will no longer be catastrophic.
+We only populate the storage in the "create undertaking" journey.
+On many journeys, we check for the existence of a verified email in our MongoDB email storage.
+If we do not have a storage entry, we currently blow up with no way to rectify.
+We are changing the design to fire off the email verification process in those cases, so losing the storage entry will no longer be catastrophic.

 ### With the improved self-rectifying verified email process, what would the issue/s be if we lost the cache entry?